DUI Lawyer Salt Lake City, UT

 Call this direct line and speak with Rob immediately: (801) 363-8500

-If you are facing a DUI charge you need to look for a respected DUI lawyer Salt Lake City UT residents trust from Rasmussen & Miner.
+If you are facing a DUI charge, our Salt Lake City, UT DUI lawyer is here to help you.
 You must defend yourself first before the Driver License Division and second in a criminal court.
 An experienced DUI lawyer from our law firm can explain everything you need to know during this time.
+Contact Rasmussen & Miner today to discuss how we can assist you.

 Table of Contents